reppair/html-class-prefixer/README.md

 # html-class-prefixer

-A Vue app that to apply a prefix to your classes in a piece of markup.
+Apply a prefix to your classes in a piece of markup.
 Just paste your code and specify a prefix.

 ![GitHub Logo](screenshot.png)